bshabashFD/bshabashFD.github.io_old2/_posts/2019-12-29-basic-probabilistic-programming.md

 ```

 Now we can get a much tighter fit around the 87% mark.
-Just to compare the two distributions
+Just to compare the two distributions,
-we got consider them plotted together.
+we could plot them together.

 ```python